 ABOUT OUR JUDGES

-The Art and Olfaction Awards jury brings diverse interests, backgrounds and specialisations to the very hard task of judging scent.
+The Art and Olfaction Awards jury brings diverse interests, backgrounds and specializations to the very hard task of judging scent.
 We strive to create a diverse and international jury that is composed of active participants in the scent world, from perfume business insiders to artists; curators to writers, scientists and - of course - perfumers.

 ABOUT OUR JUDGING PROCESS

 The judges for the experimental award category do not review the projects blindly.
 This is because the projects require supporting material in order for the judges to effectively assess the project.
 That material often contains identifying information.
 However, in order to maintain fairness and impartiality, any judges with personal connections to submitted projects will not be able to score those projects.

 Please respect our judges' time and privacy - and the integrity of the awards - and refrain from contacting the judges about your submission.